 Over-the-range hoods started as a kitchen function, and have now crossed over to be an eye-catching design piece.
-Most companies offer stainless steel, providing your kitchen with clean, shiny new detail that also serves a great purpose.
+Modernizing your kitchen with clean, shiny new details also serve a great purpose.
 Other styles are built to look like a wooden mantle.
 Regardless of the hood you buy, you can work with a design-build firm to help build your hood into the style of your kitchen.
-Whether you box it in to match your cabinets or leave it exposed, it can be a great piece to give a design flair to the incredible functionality it provides.
-On top of that, you don’t have to pay a high price to purchase a professional-style hood.

 Well, there are a few things to consider when choosing the right range hood for your kitchen.
-Make sure to get a vented hood range, because ductless hoods are known to disperse fumes and odors throughout the kitchen and household.
-Depending on your kitchen layout, there are several types that could be a good fit for your home: undercabinet, chimney hoods, and island hoods.
+Depending on your kitchen layout, there are several types that could be a good fit for your home: under cabinet hoods, chimney hoods, and island hoods.

 These hoods are mounted underneath the bottom of a wall cabinet.
 If the hood is on an exterior wall, ductwork can be routed up through the cabinet to the outside, or for some models, directly through the back of the hood.
 Otherwise, ductwork must be routed through the cabinet to a chase, soffit or ceiling.
 Typical kitchen cabinets extend only about halfway across the stove, so this extension routes steam and smoke away from cabinet faces and back toward the suction end of the range hood - protecting your cabinet finishes and paint from heat and water damage.